Commissions of the Danube River: International stature

+Joanne Yao argues that the Danube Commission sought to connect Europe to the east, and more specifically Russia.
+By increasing commerce, the Danube would promote industrialization in Eastern Europe, and with it civilization.
+These ideals were problematized by traders coming in the opposite direction, which opened Europe to "uncivilized" outsiders.

 Organizing

-The CED began its work by fixing the seat of the commission in the port of Galatz and ordering temporary improvements of the Sulina.
+The CED began its work by fixing the seat of the commission in the port of Galatz and ordering temporary improvements of the Sulina branch.
 Under the chairmanship of Sir John Stokes, Crimean War veteran of the British Royal Engineers, the commission hastened to get the job done within the two years originally allotted by the treaty.
 It was under a mandate to: